The Economics behind Rooftop Solar and Wind Farms

 A comparison of the economics behind the two biggest renewable generation technologies in Australia, today.
 As can be seen in the graph below of accumulated install, Australia's wind fleet has increased steadily over the past ten years, while solar took just five years to expand as much.

-Note; this article is based on grid connected, Western Australian experience, end of 2015.
+Note; this article is based on grid connected, Western Australian experience, May 2018.

 First, a look at wholesale electricity prices and retail prices.
 The difference between the two is the difference in both time and space between the 'gate' of an electricity generator and where and when you flick a switch in your home.
 It is the sticks and wires and transformers and substations in between.
 It is the ancillary services such as frequency control, spinning reserve, phase balancing, metering, power factor correction and balancing.
 Not to mention billing.

 Then there is the difference in how all of this is paid.
 In WA, there is a near real time market, the Short Term Energy Market (STEM) whose price can be viewed at wa.aemo.com.au along with an awful lot of other near real time data.
 However, this is only 5% of the market, the rest is tied up in Power Purchase Agreements between retailers and generators.
 They can be very long term and are usually confidential.
 Retail, on the other hand, is regulated and fixed for a year.